EZ-Robotics/EZ-Template/ez-template-docs/tutorials/swing_movements.md

 ```

 ### Swing Paths
-You can set the robot to always take a specific path.
+You can set the robot to always turn a specific direction.
 ```cpp
 chassis.pid_swing_behavior_set(ez::shortest);